robertbiv/Crypto-Transaction-Tracker/README.md

 ================================================================================
 Count: 3 items
 Found assets that appear to be NFTs but are not prefixed with NFT-, ART-, or COLLECTIBLE-.
-If these are collectibles, they should be taxed at 28% long-term rate (not 20%).
+If these are collectibles, they may face higher long-term rates (28%) rate (not 20%).

 📋 Sample Items: